edgedb/edgedb/docs/intro/fastapi_gelai_searchbot.rst

           results = []

+          # Get timestamp, author and the body of the comment,
+          # then pad it with spaces so that it's offset appropriately for its depth

           if comment["text"]:
               timestamp = datetime.fromisoformat(comment["created_at"].replace("Z", "+00:00"))
               author = comment["author"]
               text = html.unescape(comment["text"])
               formatted_comment = f"[{timestamp.strftime('%Y-%m-%d %H:%M')}] {author}: {text}"
               results.append(("  " * current_depth) + formatted_comment)

+          # If there're children comments, we are going to extract them too,
+          # and add them to the list.

           if comment.get("children"):
               for child in comment["children"][:max_children]: